filip-tichanek/edaravonSCA1/README.md

 **Citation**:
 > Sucha M, Benediktova S, Tichanek F, Jedlicka J, Kapl S, Jelinkova D, Purkartova Z, Tuma J, Kuncova J, Cendelin J. Experimental Treatment with Edaravone in a Mouse Model of Spinocerebellar Ataxia 1.
 International Journal of Molecular Sciences.
 2023; 24(13):10689. https://doi.org/10.3390/ijms241310689

 This page shows HTML files with commented code and its output, and R code in quarto (.qmd) file.
-To explore the code and results, download the html file and open it in your browser.
+To explore the code and results, download the html file and open it in your browser, or click on link below (you will see the document on *RPubs* page).
 You can download it by clicking on the file and then clicking on 'download raw file' (icon for downloading on the right)

-Bayesian regression was used, using [brms](https://cran.r-project.org/web/packages/brms/index.html) R package
+Bayesian regression was used with [brms](https://cran.r-project.org/web/packages/brms/index.html) R package

 The following codes are shown: